canankarakoc/canankarakoc/content/illustration/darwin/index.md

 title: Charles Darwin
 ---

-"Nothing is easier than to admit in words the truth od the universal struggle for life, or more difficult - at least I have found it so - than constantly to bear this conclusion in mind" -<em>On Natural Selection</em>.
+"Nothing is easier than to admit in words the truth of the universal struggle for life, or more difficult - at least I have found it so - than constantly to bear this conclusion in mind" -<em>On Natural Selection</em>.